So Energy Review

 Is So Energy green?

-The company’s website has all the run of the mill advice to help you cut down consumption and save money – boiling less water in the kettle, washing clothes at a lower temperature and programming your central heating, for example – but is pretty sparse on green energy goals.
+The company’s website has all the run of the mill advice to help you cut down consumption and save money – boiling less water in the kettle, washing clothes at a lower temperature and programming your central heating, for example.

 So Energy account